gpetters94/Shades-of-gray-theme/README.md

 ~/.thunderbird/<name-of-your-profile>/chrome/assets
 ~/.thunderbird/<name-of-your-profile>/chrome/userChrome.css
 ```
-Lightning uses its own bright colors in default setting.
-The option for using theme colors is hidden as *Accessibility*.
-Open the Thunderbird settings and activate the checkbox *Optimize colors for accessibility* in calendar area.

 If you change a Shades-of-gray theme color, it is not necessary to copy the file again.
-You can simply comment out the current theme color in `userChrome.css` (Thunderbird and/or Firefox) uncomment the new theme color value.
+You can simply comment out the current theme color in `userChrome.css` (Thunderbird and/or Firefox) and uncomment the new theme color value.

+#### • Thunderbird Calendar

+Thunderbird‘s Calendar (formaly Lightning) is using its own bright colors in default setting.
+The option for using theme colors is hidden as '*Accessibility*'.
+Open the Thunderbird settings and activate the checkbox '*Optimize colors for accessibility*' in calendar area.

 ### Firefox

+##### • userChrome.css

 The file `userChrome.css` in folder `Firefox-Shades-of-gray` contains a theme adaptation to Shades-of-gray.
 To enable the customizations, copy the file or its content to this location:

 `~/.mozilla/firefox/<name-of-your-profile>/chrome/userChrome.css`

+Additional options are included at the end of the file userChrome.css (e.g. to hide unwanted items in context menus).
+You can activate options of your choice by removing the comment characters `/*` at the beginning of a line.

+> **Note:** You should choose the dark style in Firefox to get a consistent dark appearance.

+##### • userContent.css

 Firefox uses widgets of the current GTK3 theme in websites that have not designed their own widgets for forms.
 With dark themes this is ugly and input fields, checkboxes etc. are difficult to use (e.g. black font in dark input fields).
 To fix this behavior the file `userContent.css` contains color-neutral form widgets.